rahatn202/SampleProjects/README.md

 ---

-This repository contains a PDF document showcasing a sample of my work in **[Your Area of Expertise, e.g., Data Analytics, Machine Learning, Data Visualization, AI Development]**.
-This file serves as a practical demonstration of my skills and approach to **[mention a key aspect, e.g., problem-solving, data-driven insights, technical implementation]**.
+This repository contains a PDF document showcasing a sample of my work in **LangChain-Powered DocuQuery System 2025** and **Light of Information** This file serves as a practical demonstration of my skills and approach to **Natural Language Processing (NLP) / AI Application Development,problem-solving, data-driven insights, technical implementation]**.

 ---